htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/process.md

 {{<section title="Future">}}
 ## Let it Bloom
 We are now Ready and Online with our first public version to make the internet bloom.
-All creators, musicians, producers, techies or hobbyists, are invited to try our tool out.
+All creators, musicians, producers, techies or hobbyists, are invited to try our tool.

 ## New Styles
 New hand-selected and elaborately trained sets will be added to the existing styles.
 Also if you have a favorite Style, please send us your recommendation and we will consider training them in our gym that is a GPU farm.